Knightflare15/Tetris/MASTER_README.md

 - OpenID Connect vs SAML
 - provider token vs local app session token

+What to understand:

+- OAuth by itself does not fully answer "who is the user?"; OIDC does.
+- The authorization code flow with PKCE is widely used because it is much safer than simplistic implicit-style flows.
+- Provider tokens and local app sessions solve different problems: one proves external identity, the other represents the application's own authenticated session.

 ### 4.13 Password Hashing

 Used for local account login.